bnbuckler/federation/_design/2_solution-arch.md

 * Requiring minimal implementation effort when an agency has a limited number of applications.
 <br>

-	o Stand-Alone Application Deployment may not be the optimal solution if an agency has more than several applications it wishes to enable the acceptance of third-party credentials.
+	* Stand-Alone Application Deployment may not be the optimal solution if an agency has more than several applications it wishes to enable the acceptance of third-party credentials.
 The initial expenditure and maintenance cost of this approach increases in a linear fashion with each application that is federation enabled.
 For an agency that will enable more than three or four applications, another approach is recommended to reduce overall cost.

 <br>